HaoguangYang/omniveyor_gazebo_world/README.md

     catkin_make -DCMAKE_BUILD_TYPE=Release
     ```
     Fix any dependency issues should they causes compilation error.
-    If you are following the [standard setup procedure](https://github.com/HaoguangYang/omniveyor), the simulator package should be already compiled.
   - To run the simulation scene:
     ```sh
     source ./devel/setup.sh